spatie/twitter-streaming-api/README.md

 ## A word to the wise

-These API's work in realtime.
-It's possible that they will report back a lot of activity.
-If you need to do some heavy work processing that activity it's best to put that work in a queue so your listening process stays fast.
+These APIs work in realtime, so they could report a lot of activity.
+If you need to do some heavy work processing that activity it's best to put that work in a queue to keep your listening process fast.

 ## Changelog